 In May 2020, the Company issued \$115.0 million aggregate principal amount of 3.00% Convertible Senior Notes due in 2025 (the "2025 Senior Notes"), which includes the initial purchasers' exercise in full of their option to purchase an additional \$15.0 million principal amount of the 2025 Senior Notes, in a private placement exempt from registration under the Securities Act.
-The 2025 Senior Notes are governed by an indenture (the "2025 Indenture") dated May 26, 2020 between the Company, as issuer, and U.S. Bank National Association, as trustee The Company received \$111.3 million from the offering, net of underwriting discounts and commissions of \$3.7 million, and incurred approximately \$0.3 million in third-party offering related costs.
+The 2025 Senior Notes are governed by an indenture (the "2025 Indenture") dated May 26, 2020 between the Company, as issuer, and U.S. Bank National Association, as trustee.
+The Company received \$111.3 million from the offering, net of underwriting discounts and commissions of \$3.7 million, and incurred approximately \$0.3 million in third-party offering related costs.
 The 2025 Senior Notes bear cash interest at a rate of 3.00%, payable semi-annually on June 1 and December 1 of each year, beginning on December 1, 2020 and will mature on June 1, 2025, unless earlier repurchased, redeemed, or converted in accordance with the terms of the 2025 Senior Notes.
-At March 31, 2022, accrued interest of \$0.1 million is included in accounts payable and accrued liabilities in the accompanying consolidated financial statements.
-The 2025 Senior Notes comprise the Company's senior, unsecured obligations and are (i) equal in right of payment with the Company's existing and future senior, unsecured indebtedness; (ii) senior in right of payment to the Company's existing and future indebtedness, to the extent of the value of the collateral securing that indebtedness; and (iv) structurally subordinated to all existing and future indebtedness and other liabilities, including trade payables, and (to the extent the Company is not a holder thereof) preferred equity, if any, of the Company's subsidiaries.
+At June 30, 2022, accrued interest of \$0 million is included in accounts payable and accrued liabilities in the accompanying consolidated financial statements.
+The 2025 Senior Notes comprise the Company's senior, unsecured obligations and are (i) equal in right of payment with the Company's existing and future senior, unsecured indebtednesss; (ii) senior in right of payment to the Company's existing and future indebtedness that is expressly subordinated to the 2025 Senior Notes; (iii) effectively subordinated to the Company's existing and future indebtedness, to the extent of the value of the collateral securing that indebtedness; and (iv) structurally subordinated to all existing and future indebtedness and other liabilities, including trade payables, and (to the extent the Company is not a holder thereof) preferred equity, if any, of the Company's subsidiaries.